-Because of this, it is recommended that you only use sunscreen on babies that are older than 6-months old and opt for protective clothing and shade on a child younger than 6-months.
+Because of this, it is recommended that you only use sunscreen on babies older than 6 months old and opt for protective clothing and shade on a child younger than 6 months.

 However, almost everyone agrees that sunscreen is way better than a sunburn.
-So if you are skipping through Fresno with a 3-month old with no sign of a tree, so get something on that kid.
+So if you are skipping through Phoenix with a 3-month-old with no sign of a tree, so get something on that kid.
+(Chemical or mineral.)

 Sunscreen vs. Sunblock